fritzrehde/asciibar/README.md

 # asciibar

-*Print a static ascii percentage progress bar to stdout.*
+*Print an ascii progress bar displaying a percentage to stdout.*

 ## Possible input designs